 Expands your musical capabilities

-Unlike other guitars, an acoustic electric guitar expands the musical capacity of your performance.
+Unlike other guitars, an acoustic-electric guitar expands the musical capacity of your performance.
 You can take on a wide range of genres.
 You no longer limit your performance to the volume of the guitar.
-Nor do you have to worry about the performance post-processing such as equalizing out the sounds of the vocals and instrumentals.
+Nor do you have to worry about the performance post-processing such as equalizing the sounds of the vocals and instrumentals.

 Better for learning to play the guitar

-Acoustic electric guitars are not that more expensive than regular acoustic guitars.
+Acoustic-electric guitars are not as expensive as regular acoustic guitars.
 They can go from around a hundred bucks upwards to a thousand.
 You can find one that suits you and your budget easily.

-You can also change the EQ controls in this guitar.
+You can also change the EQ controls on this guitar.
 Note that you should also have power in your venue because the preamp needs electricity to work.